 My formal education includes a B.S. in nutrition from Penn State University and a Master’s in Public Health Nutrition from the University of North Carolina-Chapel Hill.
-I have passed two national certification exams and am a Registered Dietitian, as well as a Certified Nutrition Specialist.
-I am licensed in the District of Columbia and Maryland.
+I have passed two national certification exams and am a Registered Dietitian.
+I am licensed in Maryland and North Carolina.

 My journey to become a nutritionist